flevosss/flevosss/README.md

 <h1 align="center">Hi 👋, I'm Michalis ~flevos</h1>
 <h3 align="center">Passionate Programmer | Aviation Enthusiast</h3>

+Welcome to my profile!
+Here, you will find a collection of my projects and code snippets that I have worked on during the span of my journey with programming.
+I am currently a Computer Science student, always seeking to expand my knowledge and skills in the field.
+I am very interested in Web Programming and creating applications!

+I hope that my projects inspire and contribute to the growth of the community.
+Feel free to explore my repositories and reach out to me with any questions or feedback to improve.

 - 📫 How to reach me **michail@flevaris.gr**

 - ⚡ Fun fact **I love airplanes!**